Sharing The Solutions That Turned My House into a Homestead

 At age 33, I shocked my colleagues by abruptly leaving my career as a high school teacher to literally play in the dirt.
 The reality was that my actual work in the classroom didn’t quite match the ideals that had led me to become a teacher.
 My health began to decline and my personal relationships suffered due to my unhappiness.

-In a daring moment of desperation, I quit my job and took on work as a gardening apprentice, though I had never gardened before.
+In a daring moment of desperation, I quit my job.
+I began helping to manage a local CSA (Community Supported Agriculture) program that feeds 100 families, and I also took on work as a gardening apprentice, though I had never gardened before.
 The apprenticeship was supposed to be a temporary agent of healing for a dissatisfied soul; a pit stop before jumping back into the job market.

 Yet the more I engaged in gardening and the art of homemaking, the more I began to respect modern homesteading as a viable alternative to work outside the home.
 The book Radical Homemakers: Reclaiming Domesticity from a Consumer Culture assured me that I wasn’t the only one to make this transition from a professional career to homemaker.